gwpy/gwpy/docs/segments/io.rst

-.. currentmodule:: gwpy.segments
+.. currentmodule:: pdpy.segments

-.. _gwpy-segments-io:
+.. _pdpy-segments-io:

 ##################################
 Reading/writing segments and flags
 ##################################

 The `SegmentList`, `DataQualityFlag`, and `DataQualityDict` objects each include :meth:`read` and :meth:`write` methods to enable reading from and writing to a number of different file formats for segment-like objects.
-As with other classes in GWpy, the ``format`` keyword argument can be used to manually specify the input or output format, if the file extension isn't obvious enough.
+As with other classes in PDpy, the ``format`` keyword argument can be used to manually specify the input or output format, if the file extension isn't obvious enough.

 The :meth:`read` and :meth:`write` methods take different arguments and keywords based on the input/output file format, see the following sections for details on reading/writing for each of the built-in formats.
 Those formats are:

-- :ref:`gwpy-segments-io-ligolw`
+- :ref:`pdpy-segments-io-ligolw`
-- :ref:`gwpy-segments-io-hdf5`
+- :ref:`pdpy-segments-io-hdf5`
-- :ref:`gwpy-segments-io-json`
+- :ref:`pdpy-segments-io-json`

-.. _gwpy-segments-io-ligolw:
+.. _pdpy-segments-io-ligolw:

 ===============
 ``LIGO_LW`` XML